Microtel Inn & Suites Review

-Microtel is a relative newcomer in the budget lodging segment but Microtel reviews indicate it already outshines most of the competition by a long shot.
-In a 2013 J.D.
-Power and Associates guest satisfaction survey the chain received the highest rating for budget hotels (as it has in 14 of the past 15 years), earning 5 points out of 5 for overall satisfaction, cost and fees, facilities, services, guest room, and check-in/out.
+Pros: Microtel is a relative newcomer in the budget lodging segment, but reviews indicate it outshines most of the competition by a long shot.
+In the 2016 J.D.
+Power and Associates North America Hotel Guest Satisfaction Study, the chain received the highest rating for budget hotels (as it has in 14 of the past 15 years), earning 5 points out of 5 for overall satisfaction, cost and fees, facilities, services, guest room, and check-in/out.
 It scored 4 points for the reservation process and 3 for food/beverage.
-Reviews on Travelocity for a property in upstate New York, for example, most often checked value for money in the review template, followed by comfort of the beds, staff and service, and quality of the rooms; posts praise the complimentary breakfast (and nighttime cookies), cleanliness, quiet, and room rates.
-Here and at other review sites we noted that guests seem to be pleased by their low expectations for economy hotels being repeatedly met and exceeded by the franchise; many say they would definitely stay again at a Microtel.
+Reviews on Travelocity for a property in upstate New York, for example, assign more than 4 points each for room cleanliness, staff and service, hotel condition, and room comfort.
+Here and on other review sites we noted that guests seem pleased that their low expectations for economy hotels were repeatedly met and exceeded by the franchise.
+Many say they would definitely stay again at a Microtel.

-The amenities offered by Microtel help boost its reputation.
-The hotel chain provides free Wi-Fi, local and long-distance calling, continental breakfast (muffins, bagels, cereal, coffee), and fitness centers or pools at select locations.
-The loyalty program falls under the Wyndham Rewards umbrella where multiple stays at Microtels can build points toward a free room at one of its swankier cousins or gift cards to select restaurants and retail outlets.
+Amenities: The freebies offered by Microtel help boost its reputation.
+The chain provides free Wi-Fi, local and long-distance calling, continental breakfast (muffins, bagels, cereal, coffee), and fitness centers or pools at select locations.
+The loyalty program falls under the Wyndham Rewards umbrella.
+Multiple stays at Microtels can build points toward a free room at one of its swankier cousins or gift cards to select restaurants and retail outlets.
 Microtel offers 15 percent discounts for advance online booking, along with extra points and 10 percent rate cuts to auto club members.
 AARP cardholders qualify for savings of 20 percent.

-Still a growing franchise with fewer locations (about 300, mostly in the eastern U.S.) than the major budget hotel operators, Microtel provides the kind of comfort and service that make a good deal even better.
+Takeaway: Still a growing franchise with fewer locations (and mostly in the eastern United States) than the major budget hotel operators, Microtel provides the kind of comfort and service that make a good deal even better.